-If you’re a fan of fab fast food and even faster rides there is plenty of fun to be had in just 48 hours in Osaka.
-I’ve put together this mini travel guide to the bustling Kansai City based on my recent visit.
+If you’re a fan of finger-licking fast food and even faster rides there is plenty of fun to be had in just 48 hours in Osaka.
+I’ve put together this mini travel guide to the bustling Kansai City based on my recent Japan visit.

 I started my Osaka explorations with a visit to its 5-storey, sparkling castle.
 Since its construction in the 16th century the castle has faced turbulent times, including the Summer War in Osaka in 1615 and being struck by lightning in 1655.
 It looks almost immaculate today though thanks to reconstruction in the 1930’s and the fact it is now listed as a Registered Cultural Property.

 Inside the castle are a number of exhibitions that explain its history, including some interesting animations and artefacts relating to Hideyoshi Toyotomi who ordered the castle’s construction.